galaxyproject/training-material/topics/fair/tutorials/fair-clinical/tutorial.md

 {: .hands_on}

 ## Powering up cohorts for analyses and machine learning
-For many diseases (or even pan-diseases), there is a need for well-powered cohorts with hundreds to thousands of participants, for analysis purposes.
+For many diseases (or across a family of diseases), there is a need for well-powered cohorts with hundreds to thousands of participants, for analysis purposes.
 FAIR principles have been widely promoted for omics datasets, but as shown, there are key challenges to meta-analysis.
 This is illustrated by an example of collating 17 public rheumatoid arthritis studies.
 The clinical data in most cases were sparse and incomplete.
 For example, of the curated 17 studies, three did not include sex, 5 did not include age and only one study included ethnicity or race.
-The limitations in the availability of clinical data substantially diminish the value of public data sets and violate FAIR principles.
+The limitations in the availability of clinical data substantially diminish the value of public data sets and on the surface to not adhere to FAIR principles.

-[comment]: <> ("pan-diseases" may need defining.
-Is there a link to the rheumatoid arthritis study example?
-The use of "violate FAIR principles" sounds harsh.
-Could this be reworded?)
+[comment]: <> (Is there a link to the rheumatoid arthritis study example?)
+[comment]: <> (need to get link from Mike)

 Similarly, in order to make the most of machine learning techniques, datasets need to be reasonably large.

 ## Time-saving
 Usually, after finding potentially interesting datasets on GEO or ArrayExpress, the next step in trying to enrich these public datasets is to contact the PI of the study to request additional data.
 From experience, the PI is usually happy to share additional data, especially if there have been previous collaborations.
 However, even given the willingness to share, there is a time-consuming process of contacting the person who has the data and reaching agreement on what can and will be shared.
 This at best will take weeks, but most likely months, especially if there is a lapse in communication between parties.

-[comment]: <> (Maybe include a final sentence to bring this together with the time-savings made by initially releasing rich and FAIR data and metadata)
+By implementing some of the techniques described in the next section can help release rich and FAIR data and metadata in a timely fashion.

 # Practical techniques to make clinical data FAIR
 There are certain privacy concerns when making clinical data freely available through public libraries such as GEO and ArrayExpress.
 Data needs to be anonymised, or at least pseudo-anonymised.